 Perhaps you’ve heard of insulin before.
 It’s a hormone that helps regulate the storage and usage of glucose in the body.
 If you haven’t, here’s what you need to know about it:

-- Insulin isn’t just important for storing glucose.
+• Insulin isn’t just important for storing glucose.
 It also helps store glycogen, formed when many individual carbohydrate units are joined together into one long chain.
-Glycogen is stored in muscle tissue and the liver as an emergency energy source while waiting for more carbs to arrive via digestion or absorption through the intestinal wall (aka eating).
+Glycogen is stored in muscles and the liver as an emergency energy source while waiting for more carbohydrates to be digested and absorbed from food.

 In humans, the process starts with a series of reactions that occur primarily in the liver, kidneys, and intestines.